Rank 1 abelian normal subgroups of 2-knot groups: infinite cyclic normal subgroups

+Since $G$ is finitely presentable it is an HNN extension $HNN(B;\,\phi:J\to{K})$, with $B,J$ and $K$ finitely generated \cite{BS78}.
+The associated Mayer-Vietoris sequence for cohomology with coefficients $\mathbb{Z}[G]$ gives a short exact sequence

+since $H^2(G;\Z[G])=0$ and $H^3(G;\Z[G])\cong\Z$.
+If the base $B$ is $FP_2$ then it follows from \cite[Lemma 3.4]{BG85} (as in Theorem \ref{HNNs}) that the HNN extension cannot be properly ascending.
+Since $C<\pi'$ and $\pi'$ is not finitely generated it follows that $\pi$ cannot be an ascending HNN extension.

-\begin{proof} If $\pi''$ is finitely generated then it is $FP_2$, since $\pi$ is almost coherent.
-Moreover $\pi/\pi''$ is then finitely presentable, and so is an HNN extension over a finitely generated base \cite{BS78}.
-Since $\pi/\pi''$ is metabelian the extension is ascending and the base is finitely presentable.
-The HNN structure lifts to an ascending HNN structure for $\pi$, and the base is again finitely generated, since $\pi''$ is finitely generated.
-The HNN base has one end since it has an infinite abelian normal subgroup.
+If $\pi''$ is finitely generated then $\pi/\pi''$ is finitely presentable, and so is an HNN extension over a finitely generated base \cite{BS78}.
+Since $\pi/\pi''$ is metabelian the extension is ascending.
+The HNN structure lifts to an ascending HNN structure for $\pi$, and the base $B$ is again finitely generated, since $\pi''$ is finitely generated.
+Hence $B$ is $FP_2$, since $\pi$ is almost coherent.
+This contradicts the conclusion of the first paragraph, and so $\pi''$ is not finitely generated.